-And therein lies the true answer: minimalism is devoted to enabling people to be happy in life by any means necessary.
-Be it shedding the majority of their material possessions or living a nomadic lifestyle, minimalism is a sort of counterweight to today’s prevailing consumerism among world peoples.
+.”
+And therein lies the true answer: minimalism is devoted to enabling people to be happy by any means necessary.
+Whether shedding most of their material possessions or living a nomadic lifestyle, minimalism is a counterweight to today’s prevailing consumerism among world peoples.
 Given this sort of “explanation,” one might wonder what coconut oil has to do with being truly happy.
 Well, it’s a problem we’re happy to highlight.

 The Search for Ultimate Happiness